CORDEX-be2/ValEnsPy/docs/contribution_pages/dev_notes.rst

 Handling Dependencies
 -------------------------

-If you make code adaptations and intoduce a new dependency (aka import a new package), you need to specify this in order for packaging.
+If you make code adaptations and introduce a new dependency (aka import a new package), you need to specify this in order for packaging.
 This is to make shure that all dependencies are campatible with each other.